The Pipettes: Formation and We Are the Pipettes (2003–2007)

-The line-up consisting of Rose ("Rosay"), Julia ("The Duchess (of Darkness)" or "Julia Caesar"), RiotBecki, Jon, Seb, Joe ("Robin of Loxley") and Bobby settled in mid-2004, after earlier line-ups included members of The Electric Soft Parade and Marc Beatty of Brakes.
-In April 2005 founder member Julia left to concentrate on her own project, The Indelicates, and was replaced by former Welsh-language solo artist Gwenno Saunders.
+The line-up consisting of Dougall ("Rosay"), Julia ("The Duchess (of Darkness)" or "Julia Caesar"), Rebecca Stephens ("RiotBecki"), Jon, Seb, Joe ("Robin of Loxley") and Bobby settled in mid-2004, after earlier line-ups included members of the Electric Soft Parade and Marc Beatty of Brakes.
+In April 2005 founding member Julia left to concentrate on her own project, the Indelicates, and was replaced by Welsh-language solo artist Gwenno.
 Three limited edition singles were released in 2005, leading to the group being signed to Memphis Industries shortly after touring with the label's The Go!
 Team.
 Debut album We Are the Pipettes was released in the United Kingdom on 17 July 2006 and reached No. 41 in the UK Album Chart.
 The album was produced by Gareth Parton and Andy Dragazis (of Blue States).

 In 2007, the band signed with Cherrytree Records, part of Interscope, to release their material in America, Asia and Australasia.
 After a series of well-received performances at the SXSW festival, an EP led by the track "Your Kisses Are Wasted on Me" was released on 5 June, peaking at No. 5 on the Billboard Hot 100 Singles Sales chart.
 The album was released in North America on 2 October, where it reached No. 18 on Billboard's Top Heatseekers chart, and in Asia on 17 October, with both releases containing new bonus tracks.
 Both of these versions of the album were remixed and produced by Greg Wells, thus resulting in a differing sound from the original European release.

-In June 2007, original drummer Joe left to concentrate on his own band Joe Lean and the Jing Jang Jong and was replaced by Jason Adelinia, formerly of Teasing Lulu and This City.
+In June 2007, original drummer Joe left to concentrate on his own band Joe Lean & The Jing Jang Jong and was replaced by Jason Adelinia, formerly of Teasing Lulu and This City.